-Wilmington Treatment Center, which is owned by the CRC Health Group, has been providing substance abuse services to men and women in North and South Carolina for over 20 years.
+Wilmington Treatment Center, which is owned by Acadia Healthcare, has been providing substance abuse services to men and women in North and South Carolina for over 20 years.
 Treatment at Wilmington incorporates both medical and mental health services, with a focus on personal growth, 12-step, relapse prevention and addiction studies.

 Accommodations and Food